SteveJustin1963/tec-APUS/README.md

+### MC6850
-MC6850 needs a baud clock eg 7.3728 Mhz or slower. the code divides this down eg /64 = 115,200 baud or /16 =  460,800 baud and also handles control registers  with INT control eg rx buffer > INT.
+- a baud clock eg 7.3728 Mhz or slower.
+- the code divides this down eg /64 = 115,200 baud or /16 =  460,800 baud

-AM9511 setup the control registers then send maths commands or data; it executes and the result is placed on its internals stack, then it signals via INT. the select line P1 is active low, driven by eg port 6 (h3000,3001) or 7 (h3800,3801), the A0 controls Command/Data registers. its also needs a slower clock just over 1Mh so with drive direct with /M1 which is arount 2T states or just use the onboard flip flops /3; better.
-Or use a slower baud clock and run it direct; mod needed.
+- and also handles control registers with INT control eg rx buffer > INT.

+### AM9511
+- setup the control registers
+- then send maths commands or data;
+- it executes and the result is placed on its internals stack,
+- then it signals via INT.
+- the select line P1 is active low, driven by eg port 6 (h3000,3001)
+- or 7 (h3800,3801),
+- the A0 controls Command/Data registers.
+- its also needs a slower clock just over 1Mh (unless u have the 3Mhz ver)
+- or try drive with /M1 as a clock ( 2T states)
+- or use the onboard flip flops /3; better.
+- or use a slower baud clock and run it direct; mod needed.

 ### AM9511 code